2 Corinthians 7:10, “Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.”

 He understood that unless He repented He could never be with God again and He would have the Holy Spirit taken from Him.
 However, he also knew that God was more than willing to forgive and restore him.
 Plus, God was able to return to him the joy of his salvation.
 Therefore, we all can learn from David how to repent from sin.
 Because true repentance brings joy and new life- so repent if you’ve had a bad attitude towards repenting!

 Do you have a good attitude towards repenting for your sins?

 - Repent if you’ve had a bad attitude towards repenting.

-- Read Psalm 51 and learn, if you do sin, how to repent.
+- Read Psalm 51 and learn how to truly repent when you do sin.

-- Ask God to keep you from sin by changing your heart and mind, so you don’t have to live in a cycle of repentance for the same sins.
+- Ask God to keep you from sin by changing your heart and mind so you don’t have to always live in a cycle of repentance for the same sins.